OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Tutorials/5._Timers/index.md

 ## Running on Linux

-Build the application using the following CMake script:
+Both versions of the application can be built with the following CMake script:

 ```cmake
 {% include_relative CMakeLists.txt %}